-1. Fund 70: Working Cash Fund -- Transfers and working cash are not expenditures, and therefore

-- should be omitted from Site-Based Expenditure Reporting (e.g., they are not included in perpupil calculation or in the district total exclusions).
+- 1. Fund 70: Working Cash Fund -- Transfers and working cash are not expenditures, and therefore should be omitted from Site-Based Expenditure Reporting (e.g., they are not included in perpupil calculation or in the district total exclusions).
 Once the working cash and/or transferred dollars get used (i.e., once they are expended), they become subject to SBER and must be reported either within the per-pupil expenditure calculations or as an exclusion. - 2.
 Function 1115: Tuition Payments to Charter Schools -- This tuition payment cost should be omitted from district reporting if site-level expenditures at charter schools include expenditures made from the tuition payment.
 Charter tuition payments should not be considered a centralized district cost allocated to district-run schools since a district-authorized charter school's incurred expenditures are most likely reported in the charter school's site-based expenditure section.
 This tuition payment to charters should therefore be omitted from the grand total of district exclusions to avoid overstatement of total system expenditures.
-See Special Circumstances on page 16 for further instructions on how to report charter school costs. - 3.
+(See Special Circumstances on page 14 for further instructions on how to report charter school costs.) - 3.
 Function 1999: Student Activity Fund Expenditures -- Expenditures from student activity funds should be omitted from Site-Based Expenditure Reporting.
 These expenditures are not directed by the LEA; the LEA instead acts as the custodial agent of these funds, which are expended by student clubs, extracurricular activities, and the like.

-Prior to the recent Governmental Accounting Standards Board (GASB) ruling, "GASB 84," these funds were not included within the district's revenue or expenditures and thus should not be included in SBER. - 4.
-Reimbursable Expenditures, in some cases: Reimbursable expenditures should be omitted only in cases in which the reimbursement comes from or goes to an LEA that is reporting the expenditure as part of its own Site-Based Expenditure Reporting.
-In these cases, if both LEAs were to report the expenditure, total system expenditures would be overstated. - a.
-Example 1: District A runs a driver's education program and enrolls students from District B. District A charges District B for services provided to District B's students.
+Reimbursable Expenditures, in some cases, should be omitted when a reimbursement comes from or goes to an LEA that is reporting the expenditure as part of its own Site-Based Expenditure Reporting.
+In such cases, if both LEAs were to report the expenditure, total system expenditures would be overstated.

+- a.
+Example 1: District A runs a drivers education program and enrolls students from District B. District A charges District B for services provided to District B's students.
 District B is responsible for reporting these expenditures; District A should omit them. - b.
 Example 2: District A manages a grant that is awarded to several districts.
 These districts submit expenditures to District A for reimbursement from the grant.
 District A likely records these reimbursements in the account 4000-662.
-The reimbursements should be omitted from District A's report but included in the site-based reports for the other districts. - 5.
+The reimbursements should be omitted from District A's report but included in the site-based reports for the other districts.

 Payments that are not paid by the LEA but are rather paid by outside entities on behalf of the LEA (such as the TRS payments made by the state of Illinois on behalf of LEAs) should be omitted from Site-Based Expenditure Reporting.
 These funds are reflected on the LEA's Annual Financial Report on the Account Summary (lines 9 and 18), but they are not contained within the LEA's ledger since the district does not receive the revenue nor pay the expenditures.
 These on-behalf payments will not be represented in the per-pupil expenditure calculations nor as an exclusion.
 All LEA-paid benefits, on the other hand, must be included in Site-Based Expenditure Reporting.

-The ISBE SBER webpage features a supplemental resource that further explains the exclusions and omissions from this reporting.
+The ISBE SBER webpage features a supplemental resource presentation that further explains the exclusions and omissions from this reporting.
 Resources will be updated annually, as needed.